mitsuse/_kompl/README.md

 ## TODO

-- Refactor and write test codes
+- Write test codes more.
 - Implement tokenizer for Engish.
 - Use a space and time efficient implementation of trie.
+- Fall back into lower-order N-grams appropriately.

 ## License